The Hunger Games Review (Part 1)

 The plot and the theme of the book are well thought out and way too interesting.
 Katniss as a protagonist seems very real and relatable, and you can easily connect with her thoughts.
 I believe endings are the most important in the books.
 It’s easy to spread the storyline thin by adding too many catches in the middle but it’s the most difficult to give an exciting ending.
 The Hunger Games from start to end keeps you hooked and the ending is as good as the most climactic portion of the book.
 The book is packed with hooks and moments that would give you an adrenaline rush and oh, there is a beautiful story of love as well.

 The language is a bit flat, and it lacks expressions and finesse.
 You know the kind you expect from a good writer.
 The flow and weaving of emotions is missing, esp. at places where you’d like to read subtle hints about what the characters are going through.
-Moreover, though I get to know a lot about the capitol and the people living there, the life in the districts, all of it seems to be missing depth.
-I wouldn’t say that the environment has not been built but it has merely been touched upon.
+Moreover, though I get to know a lot about the capitol and the people living there, the life in the districts seems to be missing depth.
+I wouldn’t say that a unique world has not been created but it has merely been touched upon.
 I would have liked to read in greater details.
 Additionally, I would have liked to know the other main characters better and not just Katniss.

 Did you like The Hunger Games book review?
 If you did, please like, share and subscribe.
 Are you planning to read The Hunger Games, if you haven’t read it yet?
 Do let me know how you found the book and share your own The Hunger Games review, once you are done reading.